simonegli8/AspNetCoreSharedServer/src/AspNetCoreSharedServer/README.md

 run as a permanent Systemd service using resources, but should be started on demand and shutdown when idle.

 # Usage
-First install AspNetCoreSharedServer using the comman `dotnet tool install AspNetCoreSharedServer --global`.
+First install AspNetCoreSharedServer using the comman `sudo dotnet tool install AspNetCoreSharedServer --global`.

 ## Run AspNetCoreSharedServer as a Systemd service.
-Use a .service file like the following to run AspNetCoreSharedServer as a Systemd service:
+Next, use a aspnetcore-shared-server.service file like the following to run AspNetCoreSharedServer as a Systemd service:
 ```ini
 [Unit]
 Description=AspNetCoreSharedServer service, a shared server for serving ASP.NET Core applications over a proxy.